higress-group/higress-group.github.io/docs/en-us/ops/deploy-by-helm.md

 apiVersion: install.istio.io/v1alpha1
 kind: IstioOperator
 spec:
-  values:
-    global:
-      # Used in the authentication of Istio control plane.
-Currently, first-party-jwt is supported by Higress.
-      jwtPolicy: "first-party-jwt"
   meshConfig:
     configSources:
     # If there are multiple config sources, we need to add the k8s source explicitly.